RandomComputerUser/FancyLighting-Terraria/README.md

 - The Light Loss When Exiting Solid Blocks setting now has a max value of 100 (up from 65)
 - Shadow paint now absorbs 100% of light with the fancy lighting engine enabled
 - Improved dithering slightly
+- Fixed bug where ambient occlusion did not render if smooth lighting was disabled